getpopper/popper/docs/sections/cn_workflows.md

 ## Container Engines

-By default, steps in Popper workflows run in Docker using the host machine as the resource manager (see [next section](#resource-managers) on running on other resource managers).
+By default, Popper workflows run in Docker on the machine where `popper run` is being executed (i.e. the host machine).
+This section describes how to execute in other container engines.
+See [next section](#resource-managers) for information on how to run workflows on resource managers  such as SLURM and Kubernetes.

-In addition, Popper can execute workflows in other runtimes by interacting with their corresponding container engines.
-An `--engine <engine>` flag for the `popper run` is used to invoke alternative engines, where `<engine>` is one of the supported engines.
+To run workflows on other container engines, an `--engine <engine>` flag for the `popper run` command can be given, where `<engine>` is one of the supported ones.
 When no value for this flag is given, Popper executes workflows in Docker.
-Below we briefly describe each container engine supported (besides Docker), and lastly describe how to customize their configuration.
+Below we briefly describe each container engine supported, and lastly describe how to pass engine-specific configuration options via the `--conf` flag.

-### Supported engines
+### Docker

+Docker is the default engine used by the `popper run`.
+All the container configuration for the docker engine is supported by Popper.

-#### Singularity
+### Singularity

 Popper can execute a workflow in systems where Singularity 3.2+ is available.
 To execute a workflow in Singularity containers: